 - 3/4 cup white chocolate chips

-Preheat oven to 350F degrees.
-Line two large cookie sheet with parchment paper or a silicone baking mat.
+Preheat oven to 350F/175C degrees.
+Line two large cookie sheet with parchment paper or a silicone baking mat and set aside.

-The cookie will continue to bake once it’s removed from the oven, and will firm up as it cools.
-I prefer my cookies on the soft side, and took them out of the oven at the first hint of brown on the edges of the cookie (9 minutes).
+I prefer my cookies on the soft side and took them out of the oven at the first hint of brown on the edges of the cookie (9 minutes).